wp-plugins/calculated-fields-form/README.txt

 = 1.0.21 =
 * Corrects an issue loading the templates.

+= 1.0.22 =
+* Modifies the File fields for accepting multiple files in a same file tag.
+* Includes new features in the Pro and Dev versions of plugin (http://blog.net-factor.com/xK6dJ)

 == Upgrade Notice ==

+= 1.0.22 =
+* Modifies the File fields for accepting multiple files in a same file tag.
+* Includes new features in the Pro and Dev versions of plugin (http://blog.net-factor.com/xK6dJ)

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support

 = 1.0.21 =
 * Corrects an issue loading the templates.